iamkaransharmab/SQL-Viewer1/README.md

 # 🚀 REACT SQL Viewer1

-This is a REACT SQL Editor built using ReactJs and TailwindCSS.
+This is a REACT SQL ViEWER1 built using ReactJs and TailwindCSS.

 ![Homepage](src/assets/screenshots/screenshot-readme.png)